microsoft/FluidFramework/packages/test/test-service-load/README.md

 ## Goal

 The goal of these tests is to validate that garbage collection (GC) works correctly and there are no unexpected errors.
-The most core aspects of these tests are:
+The core aspects of these tests are:
 * Reference data stores and have them send ops, i.e., use them.
 * Unreference data stores and have them stop sending ops, i.e., stop using them.
 * Re-reference previously unreferenced data stores safely.
-Basically don't use data stores after they are GC'd.
+Basically reuse data stores until they are GC'd.
 * Collaborate with other clients that are connected to the document.
 Basically, mimic typical user scenarios where users work on same or different parts of a document simultaneously.